dennislwm/FX-Git/docs/index.md

 1. My [FX-Git](https://github.com/dennislwm/FX-Git) repository has not been updated for more than 7 years.
 1. Some of the source code does not work with the latest Metatrader build.
 1. The updates and new files are available in my private repository only.
+2. Documentation and articles on how to use the scripts, including strategies.

 I have been writing source code for 20+ years and started trading 8+ years ago.
 My indie tradreprenuer has led me to write scripts that focus on sole traders to give them a financial edge in the markets.